 Celebrating Juneteenth: Books, BBQs and Fireworks

-It’s official!
-Juneteenth is a national holiday!
-Some even refer to it as Freedom Day!
+It’s time to celebrate Juneteenth!
 Let’s break down the history.
 Juneteenth is short for June 19.
 On that date in 1865, Union soldiers brought the news to slaves in Texas that they were free.
 That’s right, two years after Lincoln signed the Emancipation Proclamation some African Americans were still living as enslaved men and women.

 Today, Juneteenth is a federally recognized holiday.
 What do you plan to do on Juneteenth?
 Here are some ideas.